 Horizontal Privilege Escalation: A user obtains privilege to access more resources than intended.

 Identity and Access Management in the Cloud

 Compared to traditional environments, cloud environments are more dynamic as resources change frequently and so permissions do as well.
-Nevertheless when it comes to cloud identity and access management the same requirements apply as to any local environment.
-In order to get to an integral identity and access management, cloud IAM and on-premise IAM should not co-exist.
-Instead they should be an integral part of the same approach.
+Nevertheless, when it comes to cloud identity and access management the same requirements apply to any local environment.
+To get to an integral identity and access management, cloud IAM and on-premise IAM should not co-exist.
+Instead, they should be an integral part of the same approach.